Sicilian Pistachio Gelato Recipe

 Gelato is a well-loved Italian frozen dessert similar to ice cream, but where ice cream has a higher cream to milk ratio, gelato is the opposite, with a higher milk to cream ratio, making it a lighter, lower-fat option, bursting with flavor.
 Gelato is churned much slower than ice cream, making it much denser in consistency and texture as less air is whipped into it during the slow churning process.

-Gelato is a decadent staple treat in Italy, bursting with flavor, it satisfies the most discerning sweet tooth.
+Sicilian Pistachio Gelato is a decadent staple treat in Italy, bursting with flavor, it satisfies the most discerning sweet tooth.

-- 3/4 cups whole milk
+- 3/4 cup whole milk

-- 2/3 cups granulated sugar
+- 2/3 cup granulated sugar

 - a pinch of salt